pyomeca/bioptim/README.md

 - LINEAR: Requires two columns.
 It corresponds to the first and last node.
 The middle nodes are linearly interpolated to get their values.
 - EACH_FRAME: Requires as many columns as there are nodes.
 It is not an interpolation per se, but it allows the user to specify all the nodes individually.
 - SPLINE: Requires five columns.
 It performs a cubic spline to interpolate between the nodes.
-- CUSTOM, user defined interpolation function
+- CUSTOM: User defined interpolation function

 # Citing